Post-Newtonian Theory for Gravitational Waves: Physical introduction

 At the lowest-order in the Newtonian limit $1/c\to 0$, the gravitational waveform of a post-Newtonian matter source is generated by the time variations of the quadrupole moment of the source.
-We shall review in Section~\ref{sec:quadform} the utterly important ``Newtonian'' quadrupole moment formalism~\cite{E18, LL}.
-Taking into account higher post-Newtonian corrections in a wave generation formalism will mean including into the waveform the contributions of higher multipole moments, beyond the quadrupole.
-Post-Newtonian corrections of order $\mathcal{O}(1/c^n)$ beyond the quadrupole formalism will still be denoted as $\frac{n}{2}$PN.
-Building a post-Newtonian wave generation formalism must be concomitant to understanding the multipole expansion in general relativity.
+We shall review in Sect.~\ref{sec:quadform} the utterly important ``Newtonian'' quadrupole moment formalism of \cite{E18, LL}.
+Taking into account higher post-Newtonian corrections in a wave generation formalism will mean including into the waveform the contributions of higher multipole moments, beyond the mass quadrupole moment.
+Post-Newtonian corrections of order $\calO(1/c^n)$ beyond the quadrupole formalism will still be denoted as $\frac{n}{2}$PN.
+But notice that the quadrupole formalism corresponds itself to a small radiation reaction effect of order 2.5PN $=\calO(1/c^5)$ relative to the Newtonian acceleration.
+The lesson here is that building a post-Newtonian wave generation formalism must be concomitant to understanding the multipole expansion in general relativity.